end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 ./mediumbox.sh
 ```

-If your machine has at less than 8 GB Memory
+If your machine has less than 8 GB Memory
 ```
 cd $HOME/cloudunit/cu-vagrant
 ./smallbox.sh